 Chop the mango half into 1/2 inch cubes (Panel #9) and repeat with the other side.

 The pit will usually have a small amount of flesh attached to it.
 I just use my paring knife to cut the peel off and consider it cook’s treat as I eat it over the sink.

 When cutting the other ingredients, the goal is to cut the tomato and onions into pieces about the same size as the mango.
-Finely chop the cilantro and chile pepper.
+Finely chop the cilantro and chili pepper.

 What to serve with mango pico de gallo